Site logo

 Christmas in Spain wouldn’t be the same without its favorite seasonal sweet treats.
 Turrón, marzipan, polvorones, mantecados, peladillas, alajúes, alfajores, tortas reales are just some of the names of the mainly almond-based delicacies that fill the shelves in supermarkets and homes at this time of year.
 There are two traditional types of turrón; every Spanish home has someone who loves the soft Jijona turrón, as well as an admirer of the hard type from Alicante.

 However, the trend in recent years has turned more towards chocolate coating and unusual ingredients, making the shape of the packet sometimes all there is in common with the traditional varieties.
 Diversity is not such a new thing though.
-Centuries ago people used to make turrón with hazelnuts, walnuts, or pine nuts and use flavors such as cinnamon, orange, ginger, and aniseed.
+Centuries ago people used to make turrón with hazelnuts, walnuts, or pine nuts and use flavours such as cinnamon, orange, ginger, and aniseed.
 There were white varieties, black ones, red ones, guilloche and candied fruits, a vast and scrumptious array that shows the complexity of the old Spanish sweet-making.

 Christmas parties organised by Spanish companies